 - The checker maintains an environment of all the identifiers currently in scope, implemented as a linked list of the Binding objects; TypeBindings describe record types and the built-in types, and ValBindings describe variables, parameters, functions, and built-in constants. - Each identifier in the environment has an associated level number, which indicates how deeply its declaration is nested.
-Built-in identifiers are at level 0; record types are at level 1; top-level identifiers are at level 2; identifiers defined within a top-level function are at level 3; identifiers defined within a level 3 function are at level 4; etc.

-- Since fab primarily uses structural type equivalence, we need a structural representation of types.
+Built-in identifiers are at level 0; record types are at level 1; top-level identifiers are at level 2; identifiers defined within a top-level function are at level 3; identifiers defined within a level 3 function are at level 4; etc. - Since fab primarily uses structural type equivalence, we need a structural representation of types.
 The checker uses the existing TypeExp AST class for this purpose; objects of this class must be synthesized by the checker at the few places where they don't appear in the source program already.
 Named types can be compared by doing string compares on the names. - In addition to the user-visible built-in types (e.g., 'integer'), it is convenient to define a few "internal" built-in types (e.g., for strings).
-To avoid possible clashes with user-defined type names, these internal names begin with a character (?) that is illegal in concrete syntax identifiers. - The TypeExp member functions equiv\to and subtype\of answer whether the receiving object is structurally equivalent to, or a subtype of, the argument object.
-In most cases, subtype\of is the correct test to apply. - At a few places, the checker adds new information to the Ast, typically in order to simplify the rest of the checking process.
-These changes aren't visible in the checker output.
+To avoid possible clashes with user-defined type names, these internal names begin with a character (?) that is illegal in concrete syntax identifiers. - The TypeExp member functions equiv_to and subtype_of answer whether the receiving object is structurally equivalent to, or a subtype of, the argument object.
+In most cases, subtype_of is the correct test to apply.